seperman/deepdiff/README.md

 ##Changelog

+- v2-2-0: Adding ContentHash module to fix ignore_order once and for all.
 - v2-1-0: Adding Deep Search.
 Now you can search for item in an object.
 - v2-0-0: Exclusion patterns better coverage.
 Updating docs.
 - v1-8-0: Exclusion patterns.